Written By

 • You had hernia repair surgery with mesh on or after January 1, 2006.

-• You experienced serious injuries including adhesions, hernia recurrence, intestinal blockage, mesh migration, organ perforation or infection more than 30 days from the original surgery date.
+• You experienced severe injuries, including adhesions, hernia recurrence, intestinal blockage, mesh migration, organ perforation or infection more than 30 days from the original surgery date.

 • You required hernia revision surgery or additional surgery because of complications.

-An experienced medical injury lawyer can help you to determine your eligibility to file a lawsuit.
-Contact an attorney immediately for the best chance to achieve a settlement.
+An experienced medical injury lawyer can help you determine your lawsuit eligibility.
+The sooner you contact an attorney, the better your chance of achieving a settlement.

 Attorney Trent Miracle explains why it’s important to file your hernia mesh lawsuit as soon as possible.